lsst-sqre/lsst-technote-bootstrap/{{cookiecutter.repo_name}}/index.rst

 .. sectnum::

 ..
-Add content below.
-Do not include the document title.
+TODO: Delete the note below before merging new content to the master branch.

 .. note::